This article is from the April–June 1994 AFRMA Rat & Mouse Tales news-magazine.

 The most important thing in showing is arriving ON TIME.

 Some exhibitors fail to read the standard as to type of animal they have and then proceed to enter it in the wrong category, only to have the judge eliminate it.
 If you read the standard, you shouldn’t make such a mistake.
 Next, you determine which Section to enter it in under the SECTION heading.
 This will be determined by the coat pattern of your animal.
 (Example: a Tan belly on a mouse will be entered in the Tan & Fox Section, a Cinnamon English Irish rat will be a Marked.)
 Next you will determine its VARIETY.
 (Example: a Long Haired mouse will be entered as a Long Haired, a Tailless Rex rat will be entered as a Multi-Variety (MV) in the Variety column and list Tailless Rex in the in the Multi-Variety Desc. column (added 1-7-13).)
 Non-Regular is for listing the miscellaneous classes (i.e. Unstandardized, Unstandardized Breeder, Kitten, American Mouse, Breeder’s Group, Brood Doe, Most Matched Pair, Progeny classes—Get of Sire and Produce of Dam, Stud Buck, Youth Show, or English (at the January show only).
 For Pet Classes we have a separate Entry Blank.
 BRED BY/STUD NAME is where you list who bred the animal and that person’s Stud Name.
 For example, if you bought one animal from Karen Robbins, then you would list “Karen Robbins/Karen’s Kritters.”
 If you bought another animal from someone who may not have a Stud Name, then just list that person’s name.
 If you bought an animal from a pet shop, then list “Pet Shop.”
 Or, if you bred it, then list your name and Stud Name (if you have a Stud Name).
 Remember to always spell out these things, DON’T just list initials for a Stud Name.
 There are so many Stud Names out there, and some may not be listed with AFRMA, that it may be impossible to give the proper credit to the person who bred an animal that won a class.
 All animals including Kittens (rats between 6–9 weeks of age, mice between 5–7 weeks of age—age change 4-25-09) are to have their birth date listed on the Entry Blank in the Birth Date column (added 1-7-13; amended 12-6-14 to include all animals, not just kittens).
-Pet classes only need the name of the pet and which class it will be in—“Adult” is for exhibitors age 18 and over, “Youth” is 17 and under.
+Pet classes need the name of the pet, its description, and which class it will be in—“Adult” is for exhibitors age 18 and over, “Youth” is 17 and under.
 Fill out all the bottom, making sure you list number of entries, rental boxes, sales permits, form of payment, etc. Don’t forget to include what/how many sale animals you will be bringing and e-mail their pedigrees/birth certificates to the Show Secretary.
 Make sure you e-mail your entries to the Show Secretary so he or she gets it before the deadline!
 You will send in your payment either via PayPal or Money Order.
 Details in the online entry system.